Birdo1221/Users-Todo-WebApp/README.md

 ## Introduction

-This is a To-Do List Application is a web-based task management system developed by using the popular Flask web framework in Python.
-This Application allows users to register, log in, create tasks, edit tasks, mark tasks as completed, and delete tasks.
-The application is aimed to help me build my still with python, html and css with the usage of a un-native python framworks to help build and run this Application.
+This To-Do List Application is a web-based task management system developed using the popular Flask web framework in Python.
+The application allows users to register, log in, create tasks, edit tasks, mark tasks as completed, and delete tasks.
+It is aimed at helping users build their skills with Python, HTML, and CSS, utilizing a non-native Python framework to build and run the application.

-This was built as well for general usage and to help organize daily tasks effectively for me and other users.
+The application was built for general usage and to help organize daily tasks effectively for both myself and other users.

 ## Usage
-To Use The To-Do List Applition:
+To use the To-Do List Application:
 1. Install dependencies:
-    ```
+    ```bash
     pip install Flask
     pip install flask-bcrypt
     ```
     Or
+    ```bash
     pip install -r requirements.txt
+    ```

 2. Clone the repository:
-    ```
+    ```bash
     git clone https://github.com/Birdo1221/Users-Todo-WebApp.git
     cd Users-Todo-WebApp

-3. App secret_key
     ```

+3. App secret_key:
+   ```
-   Make sure to change this value 'app.secret_key' as it currently being used to sign session cookies and handle session management.
+   Make sure to change this value 'app.secret_key' as it currently being used to sign
+   session cookies and handle session management.